JuliaMath/Polynomials.jl/docs/src/extending.md

 Polynomial(1.0 - 2.0*x + 0.5*x^2)
 ```

-We see that conversion to the `Polynomial` type is available through polynomial evaluation.
-This is used by default, so we have `convert` methods available:
+This shows evaluation works and also that conversion to the `Polynomial` type is available through polynomial evaluation.
+This is used by default by `convert`, so we immediately have other `convert` methods available:

 ```jldoctest abstract_univariate_polynomial
 julia> convert(ChebyshevT, p)